The Princess Casamassima

-Plot
+Synopsis

 Amanda Pynsent, an impoverished seamstress, has adopted Hyacinth Robinson, the illegitimate son of her old friend Florentine Vivier, a French woman of less than sterling repute, and an English lord.
 Florentine had stabbed her lover to death several years ago, and Pinnie (as Miss Pynsent is nicknamed) takes Hyacinth to see her as she lies dying at Millbank prison.
 Hyacinth eventually learns that the dying woman is his mother and that she murdered his father.

 Many years pass.
 Hyacinth, now a young man and a skilled bookbinder, meets revolutionary Paul Muniment and gets involved in radical politics.
 Hyacinth also has a coarse but lively girlfriend, Millicent Henning, and one night they go to the theatre.
 There Hyacinth meets the radiantly beautiful Princess Casamassima (Christina Light, from James' earlier novel, Roderick Hudson).

 The Princess has become a revolutionary herself and now lives apart from her dull husband.
 Meanwhile, Hyacinth has committed himself to carrying out a terrorist assassination, though the exact time and place have not yet been specified to him.
 Hyacinth visits the Princess at her country home and tells her about his parents.
 When he returns to London, Hyacinth finds Pinnie dying.
 He comforts her in her final days, then travels to France and Italy on his small inheritance.

 This trip completes Hyacinth's conversion to a love for the sinful but beautiful world, and away from violent revolution.
 Still, he does not attempt to escape his vow to carry out the assassination.
 But when the order comes, he turns the gun on himself instead of its intended victim.